slatedocs/slate/source/index.html.md

 You have many useful sections in your [dashboard] (https://dashboard.polyhx.io/).
 Here are the three most important sections:

 * **Profile - GitHub entry** : Please enter a valid GitHub account in this field.
-When the game starts, you will receive an invitation to a repository we will have created for you.
-The invitation will be sent to your email (the one associated with your GitHub account).
-In this repository you will have your seed project for the language you choose.
+When the game starts, you will receive an invitation to an already created repository.
+This invite will be sent to your email (the one associated with your GitHub account).
+In this repository you will have your chosen language seed project.

 * **Team Setup** : Here is where you select the language in which you want to code for the day.

 * **Team Deployment** : In this page you can view logs regarding the Build, Deployment and Run of your team.
-Therefore, if you think you have a problem with your code, build deployment and such, please look at this section before asking an organizer.
+Therefore, if you think you have a problem with your code, build, deployment and such, please look at this section before asking an organizer.

 To see the logs, you must click on a step.
 This step should expand and you should see logs in a short amount of time.
 We will automatically make a push in your repository as we launch the game.
 If you do not see any "Build" then "Deployment" then "Run" section as the game starts, you may have a problem.